Applying to the program

 1. Statement of purpose

-Indicate your qualifications and why you are pursuing the MIT Executive MBA.
-Tell us about your distinctive characteristics/experiences and how you will contribute to the learning community at MIT Sloan.
-Specifically identify your current professional and career objectives.
-(500 words or fewer, limited to one page)
+Please provide a statement indicating your qualifications, why you are pursuing the MIT Executive MBA Program, and what you will contribute to the program.
+(500 words or less, limited to one page)

 Present a standard business format covering education and work experience.
 Please be specific about dates. (two page limit)